Basic-Nature/html_Parser_prototype/docs/architecture.md

 - **Audit trails:**
   Every extraction, correction, and output is logged with metadata for reproducibility.
 - **Human-in-the-loop:**
-  Manual correction bots and feedback loops ensure continuous improvement and transparency.
+  Manual correction health and feedback loops ensure continuous improvement and transparency.

 ---